HOW WE WORK

 In practical terms, we boil our work down into three main areas:

-We rescue primarily by responding to intel about specific situations.
-Overseas this often comes to our staff through their network of social workers and others in the community, or soon through a newly-designed app that encourages victims to self-identify.
-In the USA we identify victims through referrals or, more commonly, through response to the trafficking safety curriculum.
-As children learn about the subtle and sneaky tactics of traffickers in America, some realize that they are actually being manipulated into a situation where someone they thought cared for them is actually profiting from their sexuality.
+Overseas, we rescue primarily by responding to intel about specific situations.
+This often comes to our staff through their network of social workers and others in the community.
+In the USA we identify victims through referrals, through response to the trafficking safety curriculum, and through our investment in youth within the juvenile justice system.